kaetemi/draw_triangle/PLAN.md

 Draw a triangle, and do it properly.
 We need to get sRGB and Linear color spaces correct from the go!

+## Make gl3w generator part of CMake script

+Instead of storing the downloaded and generated code, make it part of the CMake project generation.